-With our prime area on the eastern coast, we do get splendid dawns in Sydney.
-Do not dismiss our sundowns: a pink-skyed vanishing act over the Parramatta River is something to witness.
+With the prime area on the eastern coast, they do get splendid dawns in Sydney.
+Do not dismiss the sundowns: a pink-skyed vanishing act over the Parramatta River is something to witness.
 The most beautiful areas for the best sundown photo in Sydney is a lively city, and like all cities, it has its minutes where the whole world plays an ideal symphony.

 1. Dudley Page Reserve